NO to SB 362

 916-319-2011

-Data brokers provide services to the California government to help administer public benefits like unemployment and nutrition assistance and to police fraud in the system.
-With missing data from broad deletions, more government money will be misallocated or wasted, and criminals will exploit the lack of accurate data to steal resources intended for the needy.
+Data brokers provide services to the California government to help administer public benefits and to police fraud in the system.
+The lack of data caused by the bill’s deletion provisions will hamper the ability of government to serve their constituents.

-Political campaigns rely on data broker services to identify local voters, educate constituents, drive turnout, and fundraise.
-The bill’s deletion provisions would result in the loss of those services for hundreds of California campaigns and officeholders at every level of government.
+Political campaigns rely on data broker services to connect with voters and fundraise.
+The bill’s deletion provisions would result in the loss of those services for California campaigns.

 Hospital systems and health care providers that rely on data brokers to identify patients across health systems would lose the ability to resolve patient identity due to the deletion requirements of the bill, lowering the quality of care and driving up costs for health care providers and patients.